Beyond politics, ideology, religion, race, and borders: The philosophy and priority goals of the Sasakawa Peace Foundation

 With this philosophy in mind, what are the specific goals for the foundation?

-―― The SPF has adopted five priority goals, namely (1) further strengthening Japan–U.S. relationship, (2) expanding Japan’s presence in Asia, (3) enhancing understanding on and relationship with Islamic countries, (4) establishing ocean governance and (5) empowering women.
+We have established five priority goals: further strengthening the Japan–U.S. relationship, expanding Japan’s presence in Asia, enhancing understanding of and relationships with Islamic countries, establishing ocean governance, and empowering women.

 In the area of strengthening Japan–U.S. relations, there are a wide range of issues to consider, with security as the central theme.
 For example, activities like relationship building at the state level are important to our work.
 It is crucial that we expand and deepen the Japan–U.S. relationship, and for that purpose we also aim to strengthen our cooperation with the Sasakawa Peace Foundation USA (SPF-USA) in Washington, D.C.